Akash-Ranot/invoice-gen/README.md

-An Invoice Generator project built with React and TailwindCSS.
+An Invoice Generator project built with React .
 Add items, quantity, prices, tax rates and discounts.
 Download Generated Invoices as PDFs to your device and print out.